PYTHON

 Python Creating a Class

-To create a class in Python, use the class keyword followed by the class name and a colon.
+To create a class in Python code, use the class keyword followed by the class name and a colon.

 class MyClass: